deltaprojects/action-ci-cd/README.md

 ## Usage

+### To modify how the the workflow works

 Modify [workflows/build-and-deploy.yaml](workflows/build-and-deploy.yaml) to update the workflow.

+Push your changes to dev branch.
+Once you are done with all your changes.
+Merge into master.

+### Add repositories into the pipeline

-To add a repository that will receive the Github Actions just add your repo to the list in [.github/syncs.yml][2] and a pull request will pop-up in the repository you just added (and should auto-merge).
+To add a repository that will receive the Github Actions just add your repo to the list in [.github/syncs.yml][2] and when you are done, merge dev branch into master.

+A pull request will pop-up in the repository you just added (and should auto-merge).

 ## Initial setup